soffes/SyntaxKit/Readme.markdown

 ### Working with Attributed Strings

-Syntax Kit also comes with `AttributedParser`.
+SyntaxKit also comes with `AttributedParser`.
 This is a simple subclass of `Parser` that knows how to work with themes.

 ```swift
 let tomorrow = Theme(dictionary: themePlist)